zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

      [-no-rt]                  :Do NOT slow down the execution to real time, but advance Zephyr's time as fast as possible and decoupled from the host time
+     [-rt-drift=<drift>]       :Drift of the simulated clock relative to the real host time.
+                                Normally this would be set to a value of a few ppm (e.g. 50e-6)
+                                This option has no effect in non-real time mode [-rt-ratio=<ratio>]       :Relative speed of the simulated time vs real time, for example, set to 2 to have simulated time pass at double the speed of real time.
+                                Note that both rt-drift & rt-ratio adjust the same clock speed, and therefore it does not make sense to use them simultaneously.
+                                This option has no effect in non-real time mode [-rtc-offset=<offset>]    :At boot, offset the RTC by this number of seconds.
+     [-rtc-reset]              :Start the simulated real time clock at 0.
+                                Otherwise, it is started at the value of the host's RTC.
      [-stop_at=<time>]         :In simulated seconds, when to stop automatically [-seed=<r_seed>]          :Seed for the entropy device
      [-testargs <arg>...]      :Any argument that follows will be ignored